Custom Wordpress Plugin Cost

 Most pricing pages give you a range, then skip the detail that decides where your project lands.
 Your budget sits in that detail, because plugin work adds rules, data, edge cases, and support load.

-I have priced and built WordPress plugin development projects for businesses that needed admin tools, WooCommerce changes, API connectors/importers and other system links.
+We have priced and built WordPress plugin development projects for businesses that needed admin tools, WooCommerce changes, API connectors/importers and other system links.
 The cost tracks hours and risk involved, so this guide focuses on the parts that drive both.

-WordPress plugin cost ranges for 2026
+WordPress Plugin Cost Ranges for 2026

 Most custom WordPress plugins in 2026 sit between £2,000 and £50,000.
 Your price depends on how much functionality you need, how much data you touch, how many roles you require, and whether you integrate with external systems.